Inbucket What is it?

 Inbucket has built-in SMTP and POP3 servers which store incoming mail as flat files on disk – no external SMTP or database daemons required.

-Inbucket was written in Google Go and is open source software released under the MIT License.
+Inbucket was written in Go and Elm.
+It is open source software released under the MIT License.

 - Purge messages after a configurable amount of time

 - Enforce a cap on the number of messages per mailbox by deleting older messages